 About the Issues

-Note: While the below section borrows heavily from our report entitled, “The Importance of the Bowen Island Lodge Covenant”, it is a living document and will be updated as new information becomes available.
-Therefore, reading the original report is encouraged.
+Note: While the below section borrows heavily from our report entitled “The Importance of the Bowen Island Lodge Covenant”, the information it contains is more up to date and supersedes the original document.

 In 1963, the Bowen Island Lodge (formerly the Bowen Lodge by the Sea) was opened by the Canadian National Institute for the Blind (CNIB) on donated land.
 The goal of the facility was for use as a recreational retreat for blind and visually impaired individuals in the summer and for use as a training centre for newly blinded persons in the winter.